Delonix regia: Southeast Asia

 In Myanmar, where it is called sein pan (စိန်ပန်း), the time of flowering is March in the south and early to late April in the north.
 It is planted in gardens and as a roadside tree.
 In Myanmar, this tree is a sign of the Thingyan Festival (13–16/17 April).
 In the Philippines, its flowering signals the imminent arrival of the monsoon rains.
 It also grows in Thailand and Indonesia.
 In Vietnam it is called "phoenix flower" and mostly grows in Haiphong.
 In Malaysia, it is called "Semarak", which used to be the name of a street in the country's capital city, Kuala Lumpur, now renamed as Jalan Sultan Yahya Petra where one of the oldest and highest ranked Malaysian universities, the University of Technology Malaysia's Kuala Lumpur campus is located.
 "Semarak Api" is also the official flower of the Sepang district.

 East Asia

 It grows in Southern China such as in Hong Kong.
 It is the official tree in Tainan, Taiwan; Xiamen, Fujian Province, and Shantou, Guangdong Province, People's Republic of China.
 National Cheng Kung University, a university located in Tainan, included royal poinciana on its emblem.

 Australia

 It is very widely grown in Northern Australia, in the southern extremes previously limited to South East Queensland where it is a popular street tree in the suburbs of Brisbane.
 It blooms successfully in Sydney and other parts of New South Wales.

 Micronesia

 It grows in Guam, and is the official tree of the Commonwealth of the Northern Mariana Islands.

+South Pacific

+It is a commonly planted ornamental shade tree in parks in New Caledonia, and is now also found in the sub-tropical forests near major towns such as the capital, Noumea.
+When it is in flower, it is a prominent sight along the route between Noumea and its international airport at Tontouta.